Vanessa Hudgens: Public image

 Hudgens was represented by William Morris Agency but signed on to Creative Artists Agency in 2011.
 In 2006, Hudgens' earnings were estimated to be $2 million.
 Hudgens was included in Forbes richest list in early 2007, and the Forbes article noted that she was included in Young Hollywood's Top Earning-Stars.
-On December 12, 2008, Hudgens was ranked No. 20 in the list of Forbes "High Earners Under 30", having reported to have an estimated earnings of $3 million in 2008."High Earners Under 30".
-(December 12, 2008) Forbes.
-Retrieved December 13, 2008.
+On December 12, 2008, Hudgens was ranked No. 20 in the list of Forbes "High Earners Under 30", having reported to have an estimated earnings of $3 million in 2008.
 She was number 62 at FHM's 100 Sexiest Women 2008 and number 42 in the 2009 list.
 Hudgens is also featured in Maxim's lists.
 She was included in People's annual "100 Most Beautiful People" 2008 and 2009 lists.

 Hudgens promotes Neutrogena and was the 2008 featured celebrity for Sears' back-to school campaign.
 In 2007, she became a spokesperson for Marc Eckō products but ended the contract after two years.
 Hudgens regularly volunteers for charitable activities, including those for Best Buddies International, Lollipop Theater Network, St. Jude Children's Research Hospital and the VH1 Save The Music Foundation.
 Hudgens is also featured in A Very Special Christmas Vol.7 disc which benefits the Special Olympics.
 Hudgens is also part of the "Stand Up to Cancer (SU2C): Change The Odds" along with other Hollywood stars including Zac Efron, Dakota Fanning, Kristen Bell, and others.

 Brian Schall sued Hudgens in 2007 for an alleged "breach of contract"; according to the suit, Schall claims he advanced costs and expenses on Hudgens' behalf for her songwriting and recording career.
 Schall claims Hudgens owed him $150,000 after helping her earn more than $5 million for her music career.
 Hudgens argued that she was a 16-year-old minor when she signed the contract in October 2005, and therefore too young to do so.
 She subsequently disaffirmed it on October 9, 2008.
 Papers filed in court by her lawyer say California's Family Code "provides that the contract of a minor is voidable and may be disaffirmed before (age 18) or within a reasonable time afterward."
 In 2008, Hudgens was sued by Johnny Vieira, who claims he was owed a share of Hudgens' advances, royalties and merchandising revenue in exchange for his management services.
 Vieira accuses Hudgens of abandoning her talent team as soon as she became a commercial name.
 In early May 2009, the case was settled.

 Hudgens is a frequent attendee of the Coachella Valley Music and Arts Festival.
 She has been unofficially called the "Queen of Coachella".
 She is known for her boho-chic fashion style, occasionally going barefoot at the festival as well.

+In March 2023, Hudgens was named as a global tourism ambassador by the Philippine government.